SDBrett/jekyllblog/_posts/2015-08-01-layer-2-frame-changes-through-at-each-hop.md

 ---
 I enjoy building test environments to help cement the concepts I read about.

-In this case it&#8217;s the changes to the source and destination MAC addresses of a frame at layer 2 while it passes through each hop on the way to the final destination.
+In this case it';s the changes to the source and destination MAC addresses of a frame at layer 2 while it passes through each hop on the way to the final destination.
 To watch this process I setup wireshark between each hop.

 The topology was very simple, 2 hosts and 2 routers.